 - In the event that returns are not filed, the CRA can make an arbitrary assessment for your income tax liability.

-- They can withhold child tax credits, Canada Pension Plan or Old Age Security benefits, GST credits and tax refunds until your debt is paid.
+- The CRA can withhold child tax credits, Canada Pension Plan or Old Age Security benefits, GST credits and tax refunds until your debt is paid.

-Learn the choices you have when dealing with income tax debts in Canada, and choose the best solution for you.
+Understand the choices you have when dealing with income tax debts in Canada and choose the best solution for you.
 A full explanation of these options can be found on the “Tax Debt Solutions” page on this website.